-- You must have one of the following systems to install and run MSC Nastran: - Windows 7-64 or Windows 10-64, with at least 4 Gigabyte RAM, and 20 Gigabytes available disk space to install MSC Nastran. - Microsoft 2010 Redistributables are required.
+- You must have one of the following systems to install and run MSC Nastran: - Windows 10-64, with at least 4 Gigabyte RAM, and 20 Gigabytes available disk space to install MSC Nastran. - Microsoft 2010 Redistributables are required.
 They may be downloaded from: